k98kurz/bluegenes/readme.md

         - cheap
         - expensive

-The `TestTuneOptimize/*` tests take the most time as the `Tune[C]Optimization` functions each run three benchmarks.
-To run an individual test, use the
+The `TestTuneOptimize/*` tests take the most time as the `TuneOptimization` function runs three benchmarks for each of 8 tests.
+To run an individual test, use the following:
-following:

 ```bash
 go test -run Test/Name -v